trevordilley/edict/README.md

 execution, and delta's between the fact database before a `fire()` and after a `fire()` completes.

+# Roadmap
+The project roadmap can be found [here](docs/Roadmap.md).
+Core goals are adding more type-safety and improving debugging facilities to reach 1.0.0

 ## Contributing and setup

 Execute the following